stariluz/basic-calendar-js/README.md

 # calendario
-This is a practice of javascript and logic behavior over dates.
+This is a practice of javascript and logic behavior in dates.
 The functionality is to show the month of any input date.